-My fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthologies Dia de los Muertos (Elektrik Milkbath Press) and Unloaded 2 (Down and Out Books), and Murder-a-Go-Go’s (Down and Out Books).
-Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest.
+My short fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthologies Dia de los Muertos (Elektrik Milkbath Press), Unloaded 2 (Down and Out Books), and Murder-a-Go-Go’s (Down and Out Books).
+Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest in 2010.

 Originally from central Indiana, I grew up frequenting the local libraries, reading all the Beverly Cleary, Judy Blume, and Lois Duncan I could get my hands on.
 Then I discovered Agatha Christie and Mary Higgins Clark.
 I may have wandered off the mystery writer path a few times, but I think we all knew I would get back there eventually.

 I studied journalism at Ball State University in Muncie, Indiana, but eventually gave in to my dream and studied creative writing at Roosevelt University in Chicago.

 Now a resident of Chicago more than fifteen years, I have a favorite deep dish pizza (Lou Malnati’s) and I’m active in the area’s crime writing community.
 I’m also the current national vice-president of Sisters in Crime, becoming national president in (gulp) October 2019.
-I’m also a proud member of Mystery Writers of America and International Thriller Writers.
+I’m a proud member of Mystery Writers of America and International Thriller Writers.
 I am co-chair with publicist Dana Kaye of Murder and Mayhem in Chicago, a one-day mystery readers’ conference.
 I’m also a former national president of Sisters in Crime and former regional chapter president of Mystery Writers of America.

 I’m represented by Sharon Bowers of Folio Literary Management.